aaditya-pdgupta/Logism_project/README.md

 $$ \overline{A \cdot A} = \bar{A} = Y$$

-which is required mathematical expression for NOT gate.
+which is required mathematical operation for NOT gate.

 ## Operation
 * When A is high, Y is low.